Identifying Cointegration by Eigenanalysis: Asymptotic Properties

 \end{itemize}

-\begin{remark} The inequalities in the line below (3.2) will hold if the $z_t$'s are I(0) with spectral density continuous at zero frequency, because the variance is proportional to the Cesaro sum of the Fourier series of the spectral density at zero frequency, and thus converges to the latter (which is positive and finite under I(0)) after normalization. \end{remark}
+\begin{remark} The inequalities immediately below (3.2) holds when all components series of $\bz_t$ are I(0) with spectral density continuous at zero frequency.
+This is guaranteed by the fact that their variance is proportional to the Cesaro sum of the Fourier series of the spectral density at zero frequency, and thus converges to the latter (which is positive and finite under I(0)) after normalization. \end{remark}